-Under the long term incentive plan (LTIP), eligible participants are awarded restricted share units (RSUs) which vest over three years.
-For employees in Canada, an employee benefit trust (the Trust) has been established, and either (a) the Company will fund the Trust with cash, which will be used by a trustee to purchase on the open market common shares of the Company that will be held in trust by the trustee until RSUs vest or (b) the Company will issue common shares from treasury to participants following vesting of RSUs.
-For employees in the US and the UK, at the time of each RSU award, the Company will allot common shares and these shares will be issued from treasury at the time they vest for each participant.
+Under the long term incentive plan (LTIP), eligible participants are awarded restricted share units (RSUs) which generally vest over three years.
+For employees in Canada, an employee benefit trust has been established, and either (a) the Company will fund the trust with cash, which will be used by a trustee to purchase on the open market common shares of the Company that will be held in trust by the trustee until the RSUs vest or (b) the Company will issue common shares from treasury to participants following vesting of the RSUs.
+Historically, for employees in the